amd/quark-documentation/docs/quark_example_torch_llm_gen.rst

                              --num_calib_data 32 \
                              --group_size 32

 The command above is weight-only quantization.
-If uses want activations to be quantized as well, use the command below:
+If users want activations to be quantized as well, use the command below:

 ::